zapu/coffeescript/UPDATING.md

 1. Test that the `run` button still works on the front page, and that the sandbox is still operational.

+## How Do I Build Docs for the first time on a machine?

+You are **fucked**!
+But here is an attempt to guide you:

+1. First of all, there's the original reference from CoffeeScript, which isn't great, but it's worth a look.
+Find it [here](https://github.com/jashkenas/coffee-script/wiki/%5BHowto%5D-Hacking-on-the-CoffeeScript-Compiler)

 #### To Accept Their Changes

 I wrote a little shell script called `theirs`: